When we fall deeply for someone in our lives, we can become a bit foolish.

 Tell them your situation and ask for help.
 The loved ones who truly care for you will make sure to help you overcome this difficult period of separation by keeping you busy.
 Work on some other interests that you have re-evaluate your life, heal quickly and head in the right direction.

 12. Talk To A Professional

-Perhaps it would be better for your mental health by having a few sessions with somebody who is an expert at dealing with situations like yours.
+Perhaps it would be in your best interest and for your mental health to have a few sessions with somebody who is an expert at dealing with situations like yours.

 A professional relationship coach or psychologist can help you to process your feelings about being fooled by someone you love and guide you in the process to moving on.